SermanVS/climate/README.md

 The networks implemented here require specific metrics to learn properly.
 These metrics are ***MSLP_preproc***, ***LCC_w***, ***EVC_w***, ***degree_w***, ***closeness_w***.
 Each metric is a NumPy array of shape (36, 69, 113960) - 113960 ticks of images of size (36, 69).

+To compute ***data*** yourself, you can use the instructions from this repository https://github.com/mike-live/climate-networks

 #### Repository description

 1. ***src*** - contains Jupyter Notebook files with implemented neural networks and necessary .py files with functions;